ejpsoil/soildata-assimilation-guidance/docs/code-listsExtension.md

 The SKOS ontology is remarkably simple, actually one of its strengths.
 At its core are five primitives:

-- **Concept** - a unit of though, an idea, a meaning, a category or an object.
+- **Concept** - a unit of thought, an idea, a meaning, a category or an object.
-  They are identified with URIs.
+  Concepts are identified with URIs.

 - **Label** - a lexical string used to annotate a concept.
 The same concept may be annotated in different natural languages.

-- **Relation** - an semantic association between two concepts, conveying hierarchy or simply connecting concepts in a network.
+- **Relation** - a semantic association between two concepts, conveying hierarchy or simply connecting concepts in a network.

 - **Scheme** - an aggregator of related concepts, usually forming a hierarchy.